Display a custom basemap style

 Expand

-You can access a basemap layer by referencing its .
-You can find a layer's item ID by accessing it in your or the .
+You can access a basemap layer by referencing its item ID.
+You can find a layer's item ID by accessing it in your portal or the ArcGIS Vector Tile Style Editor.

-1. Go to the Forest and Parks Canvas vector tile layer in the and find its .
-The ID is at the end of the URL.
+1. Go to the item page of the custom basemap style that you previously created and find its item ID.
+The ID is at the end of the URL, for example 9d94a890b76a417cad8a748df4f97336

 2. Change the basemapId from arcgis/outdoor to your own item ID and the basemapURL to enable your custom item.